Supports research projects that seek to understand and disrupt racial inequality in education across any setting, discipline, or methodology.

 Funding Amounts: Up to $75,000 total per project; project duration 1–5 years; no indirect costs allowed.

-Summary: Supports rigorous, field-initiated research to understand and disrupt racial inequality in education across all settings and methodologies.
+Summary: Supports research projects that aim to understand and disrupt racial inequality in education using any methodological approach.